6 Gold Buying Mistakes to Avoid

 It’s safe to say we’ve all seen ads on television, online, in magazines, and yes—even the newspaper (for those of us who still like getting our hands a little dirty on Sunday morning).
 The ads can look pretty convincing, too.
 Gold coins at historic prices—get yours now before the reserve is depleted!

-After the introductory order, the company starts charging you a little more—or maybe a lot more.
+After the introductory order, the company starts charging you a little more cash—or maybe a lot more.
 But it doesn’t really faze you because you’re buying gold, and gold is “supposed to be” expensive, right?
-And now you’re locked into a subscription plan, where they’re sending you more gold coins every month.
+And now you’re locked into a subscription plan for an extended period, where they’re sending you more gold coins every month.
 Consequently you just keep racking up more and more credit card charges.

 These companies will use every fear tactic in the book to make you subscribe to a plan in which you’re paying for overpriced gold on a regular basis.
 Please don’t do it!

 Gold isn’t going anywhere.
+There is no wrong time for owning gold.
 And those “last chance” hoards?
 NO SUCH THING.
-There are millions upon millions of gold coins out there circulating among investors, numismatists, and hedge funds.
+There are millions upon millions of gold bullion coins out there circulating among experienced investors, numismatists, and hedge funds.
 Gold isn’t running out.
 Maybe it’s expensive.
 Perhaps there are times when people get a little excited about price movement, and it becomes a little tougher to find gold for a short bit.
 But the dramatic claims made in so many of these ads are bogus.

 Buy your gold coins, rounds, and bars from a reputable coin and bullion dealer.
 Their business mission is to buy and sell gold at fair prices.
-They won’t try pushing you into some subscription scheme with unfounded doomsday claims.
+They won’t try pushing you into some subscription scheme investment strategy with unfounded doomsday claims.
+They can also help you with storing your metals in a secure place such as a vault (precious metals depository).

 Offers to buy gold from subscription services are overhyped and frequently overpriced.

-3. Don't Forget to Check the Current Gold Price Before Buying
+3. Not Checking the Current Gold Price Before Buying

 Chart of gold prices over the last half-century.

 There’s always a spread between the actual price of gold and the amount you’re going to pay for it from a dealer.
-Depending on the exact product, you might be paying anywhere from 5% to 15% over spot—even more for rare gold coins and other vintage products.
+Depending on the exact product, you might be paying anywhere from 5% to 15% over spot—even more if you're buying rare coins, collectible coins, and other vintage products.
 But some people pay double, triple, even more over what they should have paid.
+Over the long haul, this will cause you to lose money when you sell.
 And these are the scenarios we’re covering here.

 Overpaying for gold coins, rounds, and bars is far more common than you might think.
 Chances are, we’ve all done it at one point or another.
 Those gold subscription plans mentioned in the previous section are one major way people overpay for gold.
 But there are others, too.
 And a lot of times, it happens in retail venues you might think are totally innocuous.

-4. Avoid Sellers Who Are Not Professional Gold Dealers
+4. Choosing Sellers Who Are Not Professional Gold Dealers

-Buy your gold from a reputable coin dealer, bullion dealer, or precious metals broker.
+If you are taking physical possession of your metals, buy your gold from a reputable coin dealer, bullion dealer, or precious metals broker.
+A local dealer is preferable to pawn shops.
 Choose one with a vast selection of the items you’re looking for and many years of experience.
-Look for affiliations with professional organizations such as the National Coin & Bullion Association or National Inflation Association, and many positive unpaid customer reviews.
+Look for affiliations with professional organizations such as the American Numismatic Association, National Coin & Bullion Association, or National Inflation Association, and many positive unpaid customer reviews.
+You should also check their Better Business Bureau profile.
+Your investment goals and financial future depend on a trusted source.

 And be sure you know what the current gold price is.
-Again, if you’re a retail investor, you’re not going to buy gold at that price.
-But it will give you a good idea of a baseline when deciding who is offering you the best spreads and premiums over spot for the gold products you want.
+Again, if you’re a retail investor, you’re not going to buy gold at that price (melt value).
+But it will give you a good idea of a baseline market value when deciding who is offering you the best spreads and premiums over spot for the gold products you want.

 Avoid buying physical gold products with a premium higher than 15% above the spot price.

-5. Don't Buy Gold Coins in the “Wrong” Holder
+5. Buying Gold Coins in the “Wrong” Holder

 What does this even mean?
 Coins come in protective holders when they have been professional graded (also called "certified").
 Not all holders are created the same, however.
-You want to avoid graded coins from knock-off grading services.
+One of the key differences is trust and reputation.
+You want to avoid graded coins from knock-off grading services when buying gold bullion.
+This is especially true if you purchase online.

 Example of a coin in the "right" holder!
 Double Eagle gold coin graded AU58 by NGC.